kartike1998/kartike1998/README.md

 # Hello, this is Kartike!
 I am a data science enthusiast, hobby programmer and all round tech geek.
-I am often found tinkering with my laptop for productivity hacks, optimization techniques, and wacky designs.
+I am often found tinkering with my laptop for productivity hacks, optimization techniques, and wacky design ideas.

 I have earned a specialization in data science from Johns Hopkins University on Coursera.
 Feel free to browse my repos for projects from these courses.
 I also dabble in Windows software development; check out a 'Racetrack Simulator' I built with C# using WPF.